 This bachelor of science major is designed to provide students with the fundamental principles and theories of the basic areas of business and with an area of concentrated study in a discipline of the student's choice.
 The general business major is considered an excellent choice for those students majoring in non-business disciplines.
 The major prepares students for self-employment or for entry-level positions in business and business-related areas.
 Aside from courses listed in the business core, a course may not be used to satisfy the requirements of two different majors within the Business Enterprise program.
 Overlapping courses found in the concentration areas must be substituted with other courses as approved by the student's advisor and the division chair.

 General business majors will have the opportunity for real world interaction by attending business tours and interacting with business professionals.
 They will be encouraged to develop leadership skills by joining at least one of the campus organizations.
-Graduates of the major will be expected to demonstrate competency in the following Intended Student Outcomes:
+The successful General Business Major shall be expected to: